AgoraIO/Docs-Source/cloud-recording/best-practices/integration-best-practices.md

 import SwitchDomainName from '@docs/shared/common/_switch-domain-name.mdx';

-To improve application robustness, Agora recommends that you do the following when integrating Cloud Recording RESTful APIs:
+To improve application robustness, Agora recommends that you implement the following when integrating Cloud Recording RESTful APIs.

 ## Failover
 In response to network failures, as well as risks that arise from factors such as non-Agora cloud services, non-Agora software, infrastructure, and force majeure, Agora cloud recording provides high-availability automatic task migration services.
 When the fault is confirmed, the migration is completed in the shortest possible time (estimated to be within 90 seconds).
 During this period, there are risks such as recording interruption and recording file loss.